Mystic: my first Avatar ficcy, and of course its Zutara its so sexeh, dont deny it. if you dont like the pairing dont read please!

 She was too exhausted to fight him, even if she wanted to.
-Instead she watched him finger the bruise on her inner wrist gently, before trailing fingers up the inside of her palm to her own fingers, as if memorized, as if trying to decipher some hidden code.
+Instead, she watched him finger the bruise on her inner wrist gently, before trailing fingers up the inside of her palm to her fingers, as if memorized, as if trying to decipher some hidden code.

 These hands will be mine…

 She needed sleep.
-If he hadn't been holding her wrist, she would have fell back into the fire; but upon feeling her strain to fall back, Zuko's hand wrapped around the small of her back.
+If he hadn't been holding her wrist, she would have fallen back into the fire; but upon feeling her straining to fall back, Zuko's hand wrapped around the small of her back.

 His gaze was still focused on her delicate hand.

 "I-" Katara was unsure of what to do now.
 Zuko wasn't supposed to have this much control of her!
-She was supposed to be with Aang, Toph and her brother.
+She was meant to be with Aang, Toph, and her brother.
 But Zuko knew how to control her in ways the Avatar could only dream of.

 And with the darkness of sleep slowly creeping over her, the water-bender had no choice, but to bend to Zuko's will, as she collapsed against him.